blakeohare/crayon/Tutorials/intro-intermediate/index.md

 ## Do-While Loops

-Although a water landing is unlikely, just in case...
+A water-landing is unlikely, but just in case...

 ```crayon
 i = 0;